 When we enter a gym or club, we’re often tempted to take a detour to the sauna or steam room.
 Saunas and steam rooms are gradually gaining popularity across the globe.
 Club-houses, gyms, spas, and hotels often feature a sauna and steam room.

-However, just like any other luxurious amenity in your gym or club, saunas and steam rooms also require timely maintenance as they come with various health risks.
+However, just like any other luxurious amenity in your gym or club, saunas and Steam room shower enclosures also require timely maintenance as they come with various health risks.

 - So, should we visit or altogether skip the saunas and steam rooms at gym or club?; and